Hysan Place

 Hysan Place (希慎廣場 (hei1 san6 gwong2 coeng4), sometimes 希慎, hei¹ san²*) is a shopping centre and office building at 500 Hennessy Road, Lee Garden, Causeway Bay, Hong Kong.
 It was developed by Hysan Development Company Limited at the former site of Hennessy Centre and was designed by international architecture firm Kohn Pedersen Fox.
+The Architect on record and authorized person was DLN Architects.
 It was opened on 10 August 2012.

 The building

 Hysan Place is a 40-storey retail/office building.
 Other facilities include a four-storey car park and retail basement, covering a total gross floor area of approximately 710,000 sqft and a site area of around 47,738 sqft.
 Construction work is carried out by Gammon Construction.
 The contract value is HK$1.5 billion (US$193 million) and was set to complete in November 2011.
 Hysan Place is the first Hong Kong building that has achieved pre-certification of the highest Platinum level under Leadership in Energy and Environmental Design (LEED) of the U.S. Green Building Council (USGBC).